SlugsLikePie/5804-Docs-Gitbook-Test/README.md

 1. Click the gear icon next to the team number in FRC Driver Station
 2. Click view log file

 ## Swerve Drive
-### 1.0 Swerve randomly not setting zeroes correctly on robot startup
+### 1.0 [Base Tallon FX Swerve](https://github.com/dirtbikerxz/BaseTalonFXSwerve) randomly not setting zeroes correctly on robot startup
 1. Call swerve.resetModuleToAbsolute() (or equivalent method) twice at the top of RobotContainer

 ## Vision